cqfn/jpeek/README.md

 it this way after a less successful attempt to do it all in Java.
 It seems that XSL is much more suitable for manipulations with data than Java.

+## Known Limitations

+* The java compiler is known to inline constant variables as per [JLS 13.1](https://docs.oracle.com/javase/specs/jls/se8/html/jls-13.html#jls-13.1).
+This may affect the results obtained by some metrics when a method of a class being analyzed accesses a constant variable (basically the access to the constant will not be included in the calculations).

 ## How to contribute?

 Just fork, make changes, run `mvn clean install -Pqulice` and submit